molishanrt-cyber/Bioinformatics-Internship-Summer-2026/README.md

 ## LEARNING OUTCOME

 * Learned how to perform nucleotide sequence similarity searches.
-* Understood BLASTN workflow.
+* Understood what is the BLASTN workflow.
-* Learned interpretation of:
+* Learned the interpretation of:

   * Sequence identity
   * E-value